JWKS Guard

 return { flowcoreUser, requestAccessService, }})

-/** * Type guard function to check if a user object is a valid FlowcoreAuthenticatedUser. * * @param user - The user object to check. * @returns A boolean indicating whether the user is a valid FlowcoreAuthenticatedUser. */function isFlowcoreUser(user: unknown): user is FlowcoreAuthenticatedUser { return typeof user === "object" && user !== null && "id" in user && typeof user.id === "string"}
+/** * Type guard function to check if a user object is a valid FlowcoreAuthenticatedUser. * * @param user - The user object to check. * @returns A boolean indicating whether the user is a valid FlowcoreAuthenticatedUser. */function isFlowcoreUser(user: unknown): user is FlowcoreAuthenticatedUser { return typeof user === "object" && user !== null && "id" in user && typeof user.id === "string"}then add the guard to your Elysia app:

-export default new Elysia({ prefix: "/api", tags: ["api"], detail: { security: [{ bearerAuth: [], oauth2: [] }], },}) .use(authenticatedFlowcoreUserGuard)
+export default new Elysia({ prefix: "/api", tags: ["api"], detail: { security: [{ bearerAuth: [], oauth2: [] }], },}) .use(authenticatedFlowcoreUserGuard)then for your endpoints

 export default new Elysia({ prefix: "/v1/data-cores", tags: ["data-cores"], detail: { security: [{ bearerAuth: [], oauth2: [] }], },}) .use(authenticatedFlowcoreUser) .get("/", async () => { return { message: "Hello, world!", } }, { beforeHandle: ({ flowcoreUser, RequestedAccessService, params}) => requestAccessService.onDataCore(FrnAction.Write, params.organizationId, params.dataCoreId ?? "*"), params: t.Object({ organizationId: t.String(), dataCoreId: t.Optional(t.String()), }), })